drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Strength of Electrostatic Interactions

-Electrostatic interactions such as salt bridges and charge-assisted hydrogen bonds appear to be significantly stronger than neutral hydrogen bonds (in the range of -12 and -25 kJ/mol).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/strength-electrostatic-interactions-ad7492d1'><i class='fa fa-play' aria-hidden='true'></i></button>Electrostatic interactions such as salt bridges and charge-assisted hydrogen bonds appear to be significantly stronger than neutral hydrogen bonds (in the range of -12 and -25 kJ/mol).
 This interaction energy is moderated by protonic solvents.

 ![](https://media.drugdesign.org/course/protein-ligand-binding/snap_v1_c5_3_17.png){: loading=lazy }